hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 ???
 Layer 7 traffic management allows operators to divide L7 traffic between different subsets of service instances when using Connect.

-There are many ways you may wish to carve up a single datacenter's pool of services beyond simply returning all healthy instances for load balancing.
+There are many ways you may wish to segment services beyond simply returning all healthy instances for load balancing.
+This includes patterns like Canary Testing, A/B or Blue/Green deployments.

 ---